-A TMDL is a calculation of the maximum amount of a given pollutant a water body can absorb before its water quality is affected; hence, the purpose of a TMDL is to determine the pollutant loading a specific waterbody can assimilate without exceeding water quality standards.
+A TMDL is a calculation of the maximum amount of a given pollutant that a body of water can absorb before its water quality is affected; hence, the purpose of a TMDL is to determine the pollutant loading a specific waterbody can assimilate without exceeding water quality standards.
 If a water body is determined to be impaired as listed on the 303(d) list, then a watershed management plan or TMDL may be developed.
 The TMDL shall include the WLA calculation. http://dnr.mo.gov/env/wpp/tmdl/

-✓ Not applicable; this facility does not discharge to a waterbody/watershed with a TMDL.
+✓ Not applicable; this facility is not associated with a TMDL.